openMF/ph-ee-connector-mock-payment-schema/README.md

-Mock Payement Scehma Connector for Payment Transfers
+Mock Payment Schema Connector for Payment Transfers

 ## Checkstyle
 Use below command to execute the checkstyle test.